dewan-ahmed/gitops-contents/blogs/2021-02-16-openshift-sso-gitops.md

 12. Done?
 Not quite yet!

-Once you login to ArgoCD with <dewan> (or your own) user, you will fail to create a new ArgoCD application because ArgoCD RBAC grants permissions to the user on the basis of which group does it belong to on Keycloak.
+Once you login to Argo CD server with <dewan> (or your own) user, you will fail to create a new Argo CD application because Argo CD RBAC grants permissions to the user on the basis of which group does it belong to on Keycloak.
 In the previous steps, you created openshift-v4  as Identity Provider in Keycloak but unfortunately Keycloak does not read the group claims or group information from OpenShift.

 ![fail-app-create](../assets/images/rhsso-argocd/fail-app-create.png)